AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. To set the data privacy level for the transfer, select one of the following **Stream Metadata Replication Policy** settings:

-   * **High** - Sends all intended metadata.
+   * **High**: Sends all intended metadata.
-   * **Medium** - Default.
+   * **Medium**: Default.
 Sends metadata without logical addresses from the data source.
-   * **Low** - Sends no metadata from the data source namespace.
+   * **Low**: Sends no metadata from the data source namespace.
 Locally configured metadata such as point source and local aliases is allowed (point name, point ID and point source only).
-   * **None** - Sends only the point ID and point name; no metadata is included in the transfer.
+   * **None**: Sends only the point ID and point name; no metadata is included in the transfer.

    **What PI point attributes are transferred with each Stream Metadata Replication Policy (data privacy) setting?**